Sichuan stir-fried cabbage with chilli

 The Chinese invented the cooking technique of "chao" or quick stir-fry centuries ago.
-Every one of us has enjoyed a fried rice, or vegetable (beef and broccoli) stir-fry, but this technique is so much more.
-The idea is that a very hot heat, will sizzle the proteins and help meld the flavors with the vegetables.
+Every one of us has enjoyed a fried rice, or a vegetable (beef and broccoli) stir-fry, but this technique is so much more.
+The idea is that a very hot heat will sizzle the proteins and help meld the flavours with the vegetables.
 It is a very rapid technique, full of action, but most stir-fried dishes take less than 5 minutes to make.

 This is a really quick dish to make as well.
-Cabbage, mostly thought of as a boring vegetable, is peppered with lots of dried chilies and Sichuan peppercorns, it is spicy, tongue-numbing and spectacular.
-The quick seared sweet cabbage flavors are contrasted with the spicy peppers and a tinge tart with the vinegar.
-I did enjoy this dish a lot.
+Cabbage, often thought of as a bland vegetable, is spiced with lots of dried chillies and Sichuan peppercorns; it is spicy, tongue-numbing, and spectacular.
+The quick-seared sweet cabbage flavours are contrasted with the spicy peppers and a hint of tartness from the vinegar.
+I thoroughly enjoyed this dish.

 Ingredients: